vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 ###Properties
 Let's see what are the properties of checkbox.
 Mostly the checkbox and radio button properties are similar

-**android:text** : Android text property of checkbox is use for putting text in radio button.
+**android:text** : Android text property of checkbox is used for putting text in radio button.

-**android:checked** : Checked property of checbox let you have the checkbox checked by default.
+**android:checked** : Checked property of checbox lets you have the checkbox checked by default.

 		android:checked="true"

-###Click Listner
+###Click listener
-All the checkbox will have click listner.
-You can have a common click listner or different click listners.
-This click Listner will be invoked when the user will select or unselect any checkbox.
-There are multiple way to add a click listner, but simple way is to do in code using android:onClick property of checkbox.
+All the checkbox will have click listener.
+You can have a common click listener or different click listener.
+This click listener will be invoked when the user will select or unselect any checkbox.
+There are multiple way to add a click listener, but simple way is to do in code using android:onClick property of checkbox.

-Lets see an example
+Let's see an example

 		<CheckBox android:id="@+id/feedback"
 		        android:layout_width="wrap_content"